War is a ferocious form of insanity.

 I served in the United States Air Force from 1968 to 1972.
 I served in Vietnam from January 1970 to January 1971.
 I entered Vietnam as an Airman First Class (E-3) and left as a Staff Sergeant (E-5).
 I was stationed at Phu Cat Airbase in Binh Dinh Province in the Central Highlands of Vietnam, in what was designated as the 2 Corps military region.
-I was assigned to supply; my duties included warehouse work, running materials to and from other military facilities in the area, perimeter guard duty, and for a little over one month flying as a crew member on C-130 or C-47 aircraft, humping cargo.
+I was assigned mostly to supply; my duties included warehouse work, convoying materials to and from other military facilities in the area, perimeter guard duty, and for a little over one month flying as a crew member on C-130, C-119 or C-47 aircraft, humping cargo.
 I also served one month with a platoon of ROK (Republic of Korea) Tiger Division infantrymen just outside the Phu Cat Western perimeter.

 The village of Phu Cat sat on the southern end of the air base, the rest of the base being surrounded by dense field or vegetation.
 The volatile province of Binh Dinh, Vietnam was never pacified and accounted for the fifth highest casualty rate for U.S. troops during the war, with upwards of seventy percent of the population estimated to be Viet Cong or Viet Cong sympathizers.
 The hootches we were quartered in consisted of half screen and half one inch plank structures.
 Each hootch at Phu Cat was surrounded by a 4 foot high, three foot thick sand bunker offering a degree of protection from shrapnel, incoming mortars, rockets and small arms fire.

-It was a wild, surreal scene as we all laughed, yelled and sang along with the peace anthem favorite, as the violence raged on.
+It was a wild, surreal scene.
+We laughed, yelled and sang along with the peace anthem favorite, as the violence raged on.

-And although I was to witness many tragic events in Vietnam, that event, though not tragic, was one of the most memorable for me.
+And although I was to witness many unfortunate events in Vietnam, that event, though not tragic, remains one of the most memorable for me.
 To this day, I can still see Mac, hunkered down behind the bunker, gin and tonic in hand, flashing his patented evil grin.